ivanceras/rust-vim-setup/README.md

 sudo apt-get install vim
 ```
-If your `vi` did work in your command line, most likely it is the light version of `vi` which is installed by default in ubuntu, and it lacks the most functionality of the real `vi`
+If `vi` worked in your command line, it is most likely the light version of `vi` which is installed by default in Ubuntu, and it lacks most functionality of the real `vi`.

 You also need to install